jimmy0705/Assignment_Mentions/README.md

 2. Currently, the styling is done right in the code.
 With more time, I would have made it more organized and easier to manage in the future.

 3. I believe the Mention component could be more organized and reusable.
 Given the chance, I would have refined its structure to make it versatile for different uses.

+4. I would have coded the project to match the Figma design down to the finest detail.